CoffeeBrewer64/CoffeeBrewer64/README.md

 # VitaSoap

 Imagine an emulator... drunk.
 That is VitaSoap.
 Inspired by Vita3K (but not using Vita3K's source code), VitaSoap is an attempt to fill in the gap in the PS Vita emulation market.
-Do **not** expect it to work.I haven't even linked SDL yet.
+Do **not** expect it to work.

 # ReFamos // ReX